 If you disagree, I want you to reconsider.

-7. Use limit orders at target price
+7. Use limit orders for taking profits

 We close our trades before the session ends, so the profit potential is smaller.
 Hence, we should have our limit orders in place to grab our profits and run.
 Waiting for the bull run of the century is not for day traders.